ministryofjustice/security-guidance/docs/acceptable-use.md

 ## Keeping control

-You are responsible for protecting your MoJ IT resources.
+You are responsible for protecting your IT resources.
 This includes keeping your usernames and passwords safe and secure.

-It also means looking after MoJ equipment, especially when working away from MoJ locations.
-You are responsible for protecting MoJ equipment issued to you.
-Any theft of MoJ equipment, or deliberate or wilful damage to MoJ equipment, should normally be [reported](lost-devices-incidents.md) to the Police and to the IT Service Desk.
+It also means looking after equipment, especially when working away from locations.
+You are responsible for protecting equipment issued to you.
+Any theft of equipment, or deliberate or wilful damage to equipment, should normally be [reported](lost-devices-incidents.md) to the Police and to the .

 **Note:** You should normally report instances of theft or damage to authorities as indicated.
 However, there might be additional circumstances which mean a sensitive handling of the situation is appropriate.
 It is acceptable to consider the context of the situation when making a report.
 Ensure you can justify your actions.
 In cases of uncertainty, don't hesitate to ask your line manager, or other responsible authority for advice.

-While you might be careful about acceptable use of MoJ IT, there are still risks from [malware](https://en.wikipedia.org/wiki/Malware), [ransomware](https://en.wikipedia.org/wiki/Ransomware), or [phishing](https://en.wikipedia.org/wiki/Phishing) attacks.
+While you might be careful about acceptable use of IT, there are still risks from [malware](https://en.wikipedia.org/wiki/Malware), [ransomware](https://en.wikipedia.org/wiki/Ransomware), or [phishing](https://en.wikipedia.org/wiki/Phishing) attacks.

 If you get an email from anyone or anywhere that you are not sure about, remember: